 What is most interesting about this posthumous memoir by General Frank Kitson is what it does not say, exactly how little it contributes to our knowledge and understanding of post-1945 British counterinsurgency tactics and strategy.
 This can only be deliberate.
 There are, however, some interesting revelations, such as his his opposition to war crimes trials in occupied Germany after World War II.
 He and a number of other British officers actually contributed money to help pay for Field Marshal von Manstein's defence at his trial!
 They raised over £1600, not a mean sum in those days, with even Winston Churchill donating £25.
 This was all part of the attempted Cold War rehabilitation of the German Army, denying that the German Generals had any responsibility for Nazi war crimes.
-Interestingly, von Manstein's defence was led by a top British lawyer, the Labour MP Reginald Paget.1 Despite all this, von Manstein still got eighteen years for his crimes, but was released after four.2
+Interestingly enough, von Manstein's defence was led by a top British lawyer, the Labour MP Reginald Paget.1 Despite all this, von Manstein still got eighteen years for his crimes, but was released after four.2

 As for occupied Germany, Kitson fondly remembers the time he and his fellow officers spent hunting game, although he does acknowledge that the German civilians were starving.
 There was 'shooting, riding horses or as the winter progressed, skiing and skating'.
-He and a few other officers 'would set off in one of the platoon half tracks with a pack lunch and spend a few hours hunting down any game that we could find.'
+He and a few other officers would set off in a platoon half-track with a packed lunch and 'spend a few hours hunting down any game we could find'.
 They shot anything that they came across, except, of course, foxes, 'none of us approved of shooting foxes'.
-But even though there was 'an enjoyable social life', Kitson was ambitious and
+But even though there was 'an enjoyable social life', Kitson was ambitious and 'wanted to step out along the road to fame'. (p.
+11)